HardlyDifficult/Crypto/Tutorials/Decentraland/DogCatMouse.md

 }
 ```

-**Test**: When you spawn in prey, it will start to walk towards the exit... navigating around obstacles such as the fence.
-Once they reach the exit, they start to line up (until we add the ability to despawn.)
+**Test**: When you spawn in prey, it will start to walk towards the exit, navigating around obstacles such as the fence.
+Once they reach the exit, they start to line up (until we add the ability to despawn).

 ## Despawn